ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 To figure out how many people use the app and how they spend their time so we can streamline any hotspots in the app.

+We include GA using `vue-analytics`, which gives us some automatic tracking using vue-router.

 ## Sentry
 TODO